Health

 If you become unwell and you're not registered locally, you can still contact your nearest practice to ask for emergency treatment for 14 days - after that you will have to register as a temporary resident or permanent patient.
 You can read about registering for temporary medical care here.

-You can also visit an NHS urgent treatment centre for minor injuries and illnesses.
-You can find your local centre using this NHS search.
+You can also visit an NHS Urgent Treatment Centre for minor injuries and illnesses.

 Dentists